Hamzaoutdoors/My_Portfolio/README.md

 - Build a personal portfolio site.
 - Responsive design with Media queries
 - Use images and backgrounds to enhance the look of the website.
-- Learn JavaScript syntax and DOM
+- Learn JavaScript syntax and DOM interface

 # Project Portfolio